Generator Buying Regrets: What Owners Wish They Knew

 How do I know if a generator is big enough for my house?

 Size by starting watts, not the number on the box.
-Add the starting surge of your largest motor, usually the AC or the well pump, which can be two to three times its running watts, to the running watts of everything else you want on at once.
+Add the starting surge of your largest motor, usually the AC or the well pump, which SDG&E and Generac both put at two to three times its running watts, to the running watts of everything else you want on at once.
+Then add margin: Generac's own sizing guide recommends a unit rated about 20 percent above the maximum calculated load.
 That total is your real requirement.
-The step-by-step is in what size generator do I need.
+The step-by-step, with real nameplate figures by AC tonnage and pump horsepower, is in what size generator do I need.

 Why won't my generator start after sitting for a few years?

 Almost always stale fuel.
-Ethanol gas absorbs moisture and gums up the carburetor over months, so the unit will not start when you finally need it.
+Briggs & Stratton states that gasoline begins to degrade in as little as 30 days, and the residue clogs the carburetor so the unit will not start when you finally need it.
 Prevent it by stabilizing the fuel, running the carburetor dry before storage, and exercising the generator every month or two.
+Honda's guidance adds two rules: stabilizer will not reconstitute fuel that has already gone stale, and anything stored past a year should be drained even if treated.
 A dual-fuel unit run on propane avoids the problem, since propane stores for years.

 Is the generator maintenance contract actually required?